Curricular Pathways

 Formal pathway

-2021-22 school population: 44% 6% of this cohort are accessing aspects of a formal curricular offer
+6% of this cohort are accessing aspects of a formal curricular offer.

 Pupils with profound and multiple learning difficulties (PMLD).

-Will have other significant difficulties such as physical disabilities, sensory impairment and/or severe medical condition(s), alongside their learning difficulty.
+Will have other significant difficulties such as physical disabilities, sensory impairment and/or severe and complex medical condition(s), alongside their learning difficulty.

 Will require a high level of adult support, for their learning, personal care, moving and handling and medical needs.